tessaSAC/stitch-in-time/readme.md

 ```

 > ### 💡 Tip:
-> Although for the purposes of this tutorial CSS styles will be contained within Vue's [Single File Components](https://v3.vuejs.org/guide/single-file-component.html) for clarity, when it comes to your own projects, consider putting global styles in your [`src/theme` folder](https://ionicframework.com/docs/theming/themes).
+> For the purposes of this tutorial, CSS styles will be contained within Vue's [Single File Components](https://v3.vuejs.org/guide/single-file-component.html) so that all changes are explicitly visible.
+However when it comes to your own projects, consider putting global styles in your [`src/theme` folder](https://ionicframework.com/docs/theming/themes) when necessary..

 &nbsp;

 ## Designing the order of operations
-The basic idea for this app's functionality is that it will fetch and display a max of one piece of advice per 24 hours, regardless of whether the user refreshes the page or leaves the app, and erase the current advice approximately one hour before new advice is fetched.
+The basic idea for this app's functionality is that it will fetch and display a maximum of one new piece of advice per 24 hours, regardless of whether the user refreshes the page or leaves the app, and erase the current advice approximately one hour before new advice is fetched.

-While this concept may seem simple on its face, it requires quite a bit of state-tracking in order to ensure the expected behavior, and therefore you might be helpful to draw or write out a rough plan for how you expect things to go as I've done here:
+While this concept may seem simple on its face, it requires quite a bit of state tracking in order to ensure the expected behavior.
+You might, like me, find it helpful to draw or write out a rough plan for how you expect things to go as I've done here:

 ![Screenshot of handwritten flowchart roughly diagramming above behavior](./public/assets/readme/planning_notes.jpg?raw=true "notes")